 This is often one of the first questions we hear from our clients.
 Unfortunately, there is no way to know for sure.
 This is because every car accident case is different, and the payout depends on:

-- Identifying all related injuries, losses and expenses, known as damages;
+- Identifying all related injuries, losses, and expenses (known as damages)

-- Collecting documentation of these damages;
+- Collecting documentation of these damages

-- Calculating the cost of your economic damages;
+- Calculating the cost of your economic damages

 After we complete our investigation, we can total the receipts and bills we collect to show you your economic losses.
 However, it is much more difficult to put a value on the non-economic damages.
-There are a number of ways we can calculate pain and suffering and other general damages, and this may vary based on the facts of your case.
+There are several ways we can calculate pain and suffering and other general damages, and this may vary based on the facts of your case.
 In general, you can expect pain and suffering to comprise a large portion of your total settlement.

 Which Factors Can Increase My Pain and Suffering Damages?

-The severity of your injury and whether you suffer from a disability or any lasting damage are essential for calculating pain and suffering damages.
+The severity of your injury and whether you suffer from a disability or any lasting damage are essential factors for calculating pain and suffering damages.
 Even when an insurance company uses a computer to calculate your damages, it considers the nature and severity of your injuries.